 Bidders should note that the Equity Shares will be allotted to all successful Bidders only in dematerialized form.
 The Bid cum Application Forms which do not have the details of the Bidders' depository account, including DP ID, Client ID and PAN and UPI ID (for RIBs using the UPI Mechanism), shall be treated as incomplete and will be rejected.
 Eligible Employees Bidding in the Employee Reservation Portion Bidding using the UPI Mechanism, shall be treated as incomplete and will be rejected.
-Bidders will not have the option of being Allotted Equity Shares in physical form.
+Bidders in physical form.